 From volume 2019 the journal is published in a continuous format.

-Beginning January 1, 2021, all articles submitted to the Journal of Nematology will be subject to an APC.
+As of April 15, 2021, all articles submitted to the Journal of Nematology will be subject to an APC.
 Only accepted articles will be subject to the APC, which will be due prior to final publication of the article.
 APCs will be $200 USD for Society of Nematologists members, and $400 USD for non-members.
 Note, Society membership is $60.00 for regular members and $30.00 for students.
-You can join the Society at: https://nematologists.org/become-a-member/
+You can join the Society at: https://nematologists.org/join-us

 APC waivers may be granted to authors from underdeveloped countries as defined by the United Nations.